West Hobart

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, an average of 1,103 trips are made daily, equating to approximately 297 weekly trips per individual stop.
+Service frequency averages 1,103 trips per day across all routes, equating to approximately 297 weekly trips per individual stop.

 Frequently Asked Questions - Transport